LucasHadberg/Powershell/readme.md

 # Welcome to My PowerShell Scripts Collection 🎉

 Hosted here on GitHub, this repository contains various PowerShell scripts authored by myself, the creator of [Hadberg.eu](https://hadberg.eu).
-On my platform, I share insights and solutions aimed at enhancing system administration and automation efficiency.
+On my platform, I share insights and solutions aimed at Microsoft 365.

 ## About Hadberg.eu 🌐